indieSoftware/Navigator/README.md

 # Navigator

-Managed Navigation for SwiftUI.
+Advanced Navigation Support for SwiftUI.

 ## Introduction

-Navigator provides SwiftUI with a simple, cohesive navigation layer based on NavigationStack.
+Navigator provides SwiftUI with a simple yet powerful navigation layer based on NavigationStack.

 It supports...

+* Simple and easy navigation linking and presentation of views.
 * Coordination patterns with well-defined separation of concerns.
-* Simple and easy navigation linking and presentation of views.
 * Easily returning to a specific spot in the navigation tree via navigation checkpoints.
 * Returning callback values via navigation checkpoints.
 * External deep linking and internal application navigation via navigation send.
-* Declarative and Imperative navigation and control.
+* Both Declarative and Imperative navigation and control.
 * Navigation state restoration.
 * Event logging and debugging.